casuallyblue/cucm/README.md

 fun getClient(): AXLPort {
     // Get a service reference
     val service = AXLAPIService()
-    // get the client (this is a default unconfigured clinet) val client = service.axlPort
+    // get the client (this is a default un-configured client) val client = service.axlPort

     // Set the properties of the client